C. V. Raman Global University

 C. V. Raman Global University is an engineering and management institution located in Bhubaneswar, Odisha, India.
 It was established in 1997 as C.V.
 Raman College of Engineering by Sanjib Kumar Rout under C.V.
 Raman Group of Institutions.
 The institution is accredited by the National Board of Accreditation (NBA) and is certified to ISO 9001:2000 quality.

-The institution is rated "A" by National Assessment and Accreditation Council (NAAC) and is affiliated to Biju Patnaik University of Technology (BPUT).
+The institution is rated "A" by National Assessment and Accreditation Council (NAAC) and was affiliated to Biju Patnaik University of Technology (BPUT).
 On 29 February 2020, the college was granted university status and was renamed C. V. Raman Global University.